MP Estate Planning UK

 Capacity and voluntariness

-They must decide freely, without pressure.
+They must act freely, without undue influence or coercion.

 Signature and witnesses